manmeetsg/deployment-workshop/README.md

 ![](http://i.giphy.com/AbYxDs20DECQw.gif)

-Today we will be exploring some of AWS's .
-It will consist of both a short presentation as well as a tutorial.
-The tutorial will be a written online document in the form of a [markdown](https://guides.github.com/features/mastering-markdown/) readme file in a git repo — you can start by forking this very repo.
-During the tutorial section the class will work in teams of 3 following along with the instructions in the document.
-The team presenting will answer questions and help the individual teams along.
+We will be exploring some of AWS's products, specifically EC2 and S3.
+Wow!

-## Workshop Overview
+## Sign Up

 * [10-15 Minute Intro Presentation](#presentation-section)
 * [30 Minute Tutorial](#tutorial-section)